Standoff ends peacefully in Nanticoke

 James Halpin - Citizens Voice

-for her role in a heroin trafficking ring, according to the U.S. Attorneys
+her role in a heroin trafficking ring, according to the U.S. Attorneys Office.

-conspiring to distribute heroin in Luzerne County in early 2014, prosecutors
+to distribute heroin in Luzerne County in early 2014, prosecutors said.
+According

 February 20, 2018